Kruithne/KrameWork7/docs/HTTP/Request/WebRequest.md

 // > {"text":"<p>Art party DIY nisi four dollar toast.
 Duis  portland ethical...
 ```
 ##### Headers
-During default operation, no headers are set on the request, however we can set our own using the `addHeader()` function provided by the class.
-Multiple headers can be added at the same time using the `addHeaders()` function, which accepts a key => value array pair.
+Some default headers are set, such as `Content-length`, however you can over-write these and set your own in various different ways.
 ```php
 // Setting a header to use with the request.
 $req->addHeader('Accept-language', 'en');